-Operating a Nest thermostat is one of the best ways to perfect the everyday schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you can expect, it won’t work correctly or at all if you see an error code appear.
-The exact error code provides useful information about the source of the problem, something a professional technician can use to provide solutions that much sooner.
+Installing a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make changes.
+But as you may expect, it won’t work properly or at all if you see an error code show up.
+The precise error code offers useful information about the underlying problem, something a trained technician can use to provide solutions that much sooner.

-Let’s consider seven of the most frequent error codes you could encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you can solve it and the approximate cost to do so.
-Don’t forget that while the price will ultimately depend on the precise Nest model, you can expect to pay about $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific hardware needed to finish repairs.
+Here are seven of the most common error codes you may discover on your Nest thermostat.
+We’ll review the basics of each error code on top of how you could fix it and the estimated cost to do so.
+Remember that while the costs will ultimately be dependent on the exact Nest model, you can anticipate paying about $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific hardware required to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and shows up when the power is shut off.
-As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the issue is resolved.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
+As this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will continue to be displayed until the problem is fixed.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have occurred further along in the electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A knowledgeable technician can inspect electrical connections and wiring until they locate the source of the problem.
+The wiring might have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A professional technician can check electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not just a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and progressively inspect each wire, seeing to it that they are fully inserted into the connector with the proper amount of uncovered copper.
-Once they pinpoint the problem connector, it can be swapped for a new one.
+They’ll shut off the power and gradually check each wire, seeing to it that they are fully placed into the connector with the proper amount of exposed copper.
+Once they locate the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
-Assuming the breakers are on, you can check a handful of other places before calling a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually shut down.
+In the event the breakers are on, you can examine a couple of other places before contacting a professional technician.

-As this error can deplete your thermostat’s battery, the first step could be restoring enough power to find out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and supply power by using a USB cable.
-In the event it presents error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it’s maybe best to contact a pro.
+Because this error can consume your thermostat’s battery, the first step may be supplying enough power to determine if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and deliver power by using a USB cable.
+Assuming it presents error code 195, you may continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical error with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This may stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-A technician can cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+A technician needs to cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting adequate power.
-You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Even though this error code isn’t critical, it can still keep you from using the Nest thermostat how you want to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 show up.
+With installation of a Nest Power Connector, you might notice error code E297 appear.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is sent inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience identifying and solving electrical problems.
+If excess power is transported using the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off as soon as possible.
+You can then contact a professional technician with the appropriate experience identifying and fixing electrical problems.

 e73 – Critical